 B2B SaaS companies sell products and services to other businesses.
 For example, Shopify helps merchants to set up an online store and sell physical and digital products.

 B2C SaaS companies, on the other hand, work directly with consumers.
 For example, Netflix sells software to watch licensed videos on demand.
-It follows a subscription-based model where users select their favorite plans and pay a fixed sum of money on a per month or per year basis.
+It follows a subscription-based model where users select their favorite plans and pay a fixed sum of money on a per-month or per-year basis.

 What’s the future of the SaaS industry?

-According to the Valuate Reports, the global SaaS market size will reach $307 billion by 2026 (from $158 billion in 2020), growing at a CAGR of 11.7% during 2020-2026.
+According to the Valuate Reports, the global SaaS market size will exceed $908 billion by 2030 (from $273 billion in 2023), growing at a CAGR of 18.7% from 2023 to 2030.

 Taskmo is a B2B startups that enables large organisations, corporations, and personal brands in hiring gig workers to complete tasks.
 Our main goal is to make jobs available to everyone on a worldwide scale.
 For the next billion internet users, Taskmo focuses on digitizing all gig jobs.